rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 what is required and what is optional in any given situation (see 7A1 XXLINKXX).
 The conventions for notes included as part of the examples are as follows.

-* “Note” indicates that the note is required if applicable.
+* "Note" indicates that the note is required if applicable.
-* “Optional note” indicates that the note is not required.
-The labeling of a note as “optional” in these rules carries no judgment about its importance (see introductory section IV); certain notes designated as “optional” may in fact be almost universally applied.
+* "Optional note" indicates that the note is not required.
+The labeling of a note as "optional" in these rules carries no judgment about its importance (see introductory section IV); certain notes designated as "optional" may in fact be almost universally applied.
-* “Local note” indicates a note describing copy‐specific information not affecting areas 1‐6 that is required if applicable (see 7B19 XXLINKXX).
+* "Local note" indicates a note describing copy‐specific information not affecting areas 1‐6 that is required if applicable (see 7B19 XXLINKXX).
 It must be clearly identified as a local note according to the provisions of 7B19.1.1 XXLINKXX.
 Copy specific information that does affect areas 1‐6, such as basing the description on an imperfect copy (see 0B2.2 XXLINKXX), is required and recorded in a general note.
-*“Optional local note” indicates that the note describing copy‐specific information is not required.
+* "Optional local note" indicates that the note describing copy‐specific information is not required.
-*“Comment” prefaces details needed to adequately explain the example, and are not to be confused with notes appearing within the bibliographical description.
+* "Comment" prefaces details needed to adequately explain the example, and are not to be confused with notes appearing within the bibliographical description.

-IX.
+### IX.
 Integrity of the copy

-IX.1.
+#### IX.1.
 Defects and sophistication

 A greater vulnerability to damage, defect, and loss means that rare materials, especially older printed materials, are less likely than modern materials to be in a perfect or complete state when they reach the cataloger.
 One of the cataloger’s